 The Headmaster chairs the Leadership Team who are jointly responsible with the Headmaster for the operational life of the school.
 The Leadership Team meet weekly to discuss operational matters and fortnightly to discuss strategic matters.
 Each member of the team is responsible for both Leading and Managing their sector.
 Current posts on the team are:

 Mark Hunkin Deputy Head - Operations & Academic

-Leadership of Heads of Year and Tutors in Years 9 to 11
+Leadership of Heads of Year and Tutors in Yrs 8 to 11

 Rachel Mowbray Finance and Business Development Director

 Operational leadership of the support staff, school finances and IT Development.

 As a school we are committed to self improvement through consultation and self evaluation.
 This takes a number of different forms: